duaa1985/modal-dispersion-and-cross-talk-/README.md

 frequency response a fiber and modulation bandwidth, using file which are saved by 'lossy_crosstalk.py'.

--To plot frequency responseTo plot frequency response of the fiber with mode dependent loss Vs modulation bandwidth
+- To plot frequency responseTo plot frequency response of the fiber with mode dependent loss Vs modulation bandwidth

  1. Run 'propagationmatrix.py' to generate modal projection from lossy